anatoletype/vdb/resources.md

 http://alaricgarnier.tumblr.com

 ## Flickrs

-*Would be better to list streams dedicated to the subject, or collections* ^pascal
+*Would be better to list streams dedicated to the subject, or direct links to collections/albums* ^pascal

 https://secure.flickr.com/photos/hardwig Berlin, Leipzig, St.Gallen …